mamy-CS/nvidia-k8s-mps-experiments/mps-experiments/experiments.md

     0    100     26      0      0      0      0
     1    100     24      0      0      0      0
 ```
-7. Updating the mps config replica while workloads are running with a previous config
+7. Updating the mps config replica while workloads are running with a previous config (9 replicas)
 * Initial mps config:
 ```console
 version: v1